 In a range of circumstances, the prices that NHS commissioners pay providers for healthcare services can be determined locally rather than nationally.
-The national tariff includes a range of flexibilities that can be used to move away from national prices.
+The national tariff includes a range of flexibilities that can be used to support local pricing arrangements.

 This page details the submissions that providers and commissioners of NHS-funded services must make to comply with the requirements set out in the national tariff.
 Information does not need be to submitted for services without national currencies.

-- Annex G of the 2020/21 National Tariff Payment System
+- Annex E of the 2022/23 National Tariff Payment System (for local modifications)

 If you have any questions about locally determined prices, please contact firstname.lastname@example.org